tozd/docker-nginx-mailer/README.md

 When `LOG_TO_STDOUT` is set to `1`, Docker image logs output to stdout and stderr.
 All stdout output is JSON.

+This image primarily serves as a base image for other images which need to send e-mails out.
+It does not really deliver e-mails to wide Internet, but just relays it to the e-mail server you configure in `REMOTES`.
+But programs in your extended images do not have to worry about all that and can just use `sendmail` program locally.

+If you need sending e-mails to wide Internet, consider using [`tozd/postfix`](https://gitlab.com/tozd/docker/postfix) Docker image.
+You can also then set `REMOTES` to send all e-mail to a `tozd/postfix` container.

 ## GitHub mirror

 There is also a [read-only GitHub mirror available](https://github.com/tozd/docker-nginx-mailer),